dmbarbour/wikilon/docs/Runtime.md

 ### Value Sealers

-ABC's discretionary value sealers.
-I'll optimize for short discretionary sealers like `{:map}` or `{:foo}`, which may be encoded within tag bits of a single cell.
-At the moment, this means up to six or seven bytes, which covers many sealers.
-I'm not going to 'intern' token strings, mostly to avoid synchronization overheads and to discourage use of large seals.
+        (:foo) (.foo)

+Awelon's discretionary value sealers.
+I can probably optimize for short, discretionary sealers, compacting them into a single 64-bit word.
+But it might not be necessary, depending on how objects are shared or interned normally.

 ### Value Stowage